I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/ns-pcivirt-_mitigable_device_interface.md

 `Version`

 Version of this structure

+`Context`

+Driver-defined context passed by the driver.

+`InterfaceReference`

+Pointer to a routine that increments the number of references to this interface.
+For more information about this routine, see <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a>.

+`InterfaceDereference`

+Pointer to a routine that decrements the number of references to this interface.
+For more information about this routine, see <a href="..\wudfwdm\nc-wudfwdm-pinterface_dereference.md">InterfaceDereference</a>.

+`ReadWriteMitigatedRegister`

+Pointer to the driver's implementation of the <a href="https://msdn.microsoft.com/7cd45484-0fee-4b8e-aa35-4142883c146e">READ_WRITE_MITIGATED_REGISTER</a> callback function.

 ## Remarks
 This callback function is implemented by the physical function (PF) driver.
 It is invoked  when the system wants to reset a specific virtual function.